Sunday, June 4, 2017

 What do you do when there is nothing to do?
 When a situation arises where all you can do is wait, be patient, and of course worry.
 It's agony.
 That's the only word to use.

-But what if this waiting game wasn't yours personally, but a loved ones?
-You are not personally going through the drama but yet you are and you wish it were you, not them.
+But what if this waiting game wasn't yours personally, but a loved one?
+You are not personally going through the physical or mental drama but yet you are, and you wish it were you, not them.

 Do you hover, hound, pester and continually ask how are you, you ok, can I do anything?
 How do you know how long to wait before you ask again or call or text with a random question, just to touch base?

-How do you articulate to someone that although you might not have always agreed with the method of an action, you always knew the right decision had been made, that you never once doubted the end result, ever .
+How do you articulate to someone that although you might not have always agreed with the method of an action, you always knew the right decision had been made, that you never once doubted the end result, ever; just the execution or the feeling of being pushed away; not needed.
+How do you burden someone with your insecurities when they themselves are dealing with more than anyone should.
+You don't.

 Is there ever a way to say what you feel during stressful times without tears or sadness?
-I don't know, but I doubt there is.
+I don't know, but I doubt there is, for me anyway.
 And maybe, just maybe, there should be tears.
-Tears dont mean weaknesses, they mean a passion.
+Tears don't mean weaknesses; they show passion and caring.

 Really, what else is there to do?